OwenYing/gpt-pages/README.md

 # 🚀 GPT Ideas Hub

+Add github link, linked in.
+Loading is bit slow
+Can pin a tool
+create a issue if you want some page

 "Can you brainstorm 100 useful ideas that can be used via 1-page static pages? " "Can you implement each of them as a 1-pager static page?"